How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 SSH access with root is disabled in most vendor images by default.

-When a cloud server is provisioned from a custom image, the cloud-user is created and injects the SSH key you selected during server creation into its ~/.ssh/authorized_keys.
+When a cloud server is provisioned from a custom image, the cloud-user is created and the SSH key you selected during server creation is injected into its ~/.ssh/authorized_keys.

 Default users in vendor-provided cloud images